deadSnowman/dsm-Comics/README.md

 A webcomic webpage built with codeigniter (under development)

 ## To-Do (this list will grow)
-- comics, chapters, and pages views
+- comics home and pages views
 - admin login / admin page security
 - page and cover image upload
 - users admin, comics admin, and pages admin
-- menu bar breaks for mobile under home page
+- update cover in comic admin page

 ## Getting Started
 Just a small database setup and a few config modifications are needed